comp423-23f/csxl-final-team-a5/docs/retrieve-future-availability-spec.md

 # Retrieve Future Availability

 > Written by Bernie Chen, Kene Ochuba, Lucas Siegel, and Sunny Wang for the final project of COMP 423: Foundations of Software Engineering.<br>
-> Last Updated: 11/12/2023
+> Last Updated: 11/19/2023

 ## New Route

-We added a new **/api/coworking/status/reserve** route in the backend API that calls a new **get_coworking_status_reserve** method in the backend service in coworking, which takes in a specified date to retrieve the status of the available seat.
-This status is returned to the original **pollStatus** function that is called in the frontend reserve service, which is responsible for populating the selectable seat reservation options.
+We added a new **/api/reserve/availability** route in the backend API that calls a new **get_available_seats** method in the backend service in reserve.py, which takes in a specified date to retrieve a list of available seats.
+This list is returned to the original **searchAvailableSeats** function that is called in the frontend reserve service, which is responsible for populating the selectable seat reservation options.

 ## Database/Entity-level Representation

 We use the same data representations already implemented for coworking drop-ins for future reservations.
+These include SeatAvailabilityJSON and TimeRangeJSON models that the front end retrieves from the new api route which are then converted to SeatAvailability and TimeRange models for use.

 ## Technical and User Experience Design Choice